Grow Out Loud

 As long as the environments in which you operate are changing, you will need to adapt, regardless of how qualified you are at the start.
 The faster the environments change, the faster we (or our organizations) must adapt to survive, and the pace of change today is accelerating.

-- The strategy for Conceal is Pretend and Defend.
-Pretend that you are perfectly suited for the job, wholly qualified in every required domain, know the answer to every question, and defend against any data or argument otherwise.
+● The strategy for Conceal is Pretend and Defend.
+Pretend that you are perfectly suited for the job, wholly qualified in every required domain, know the answer to every question, and then defend against any data or argument otherwise.

-- The strategy for Reveal is share where your gaps are, solicit frequent feedback from others, and make it safe for others to do the same while learning from mistakes along the way.
+● The strategy for Reveal is share where your gaps are, solicit frequent feedback from others, and make it safe for others both to do the same and to make tolerable mistakes along the way.
 This strategy is Growth as a Team Sport.

 Here is a simple example:

 Jane* is a data analyst on an engineering team at a rapidly growing biotech company.
-Jane realized that her attempts to grit through the challenging tasks she took on in each sprint (the time intervals over which the team does its work) were a suboptimal way of going about things, so she initiated a new ritual.
-At the beginning of each sprint, Jane identifies the person on her team or in the larger organization who knows the most about the type of work she is doing.
+Jane realized that her attempts to grit through the challenging tasks she took on in each sprint (the time periods over which the team does its work) were slowing her and the team down, so she initiated a new ritual.
+At the beginning of each sprint, Jane now identifies the person on her team or in the larger organization who knows the most about the type of work she is doing.
 Then, she lets them know that she is working in this area and will be in touch to ask some basic questions about the work.
-The first time she did this, Jane scheduled a 30-minute meeting; it only took 2 minutes, and she estimated that it saved her about 12 hours.
-Now, she just gives that heads up and schedules brief, ad-hoc check-ins.
+The first time she did this, Jane scheduled a 30-minute meeting; the actual meeting only took 2 minutes, and she estimated that it saved her about 12 hours.
+Now, she just gives that person a heads up and schedules brief, ad-hoc check-ins.